elkingarcia11/jackpot-iq-api/PRODUCTION.md

 GOOGLE_APPLICATION_CREDENTIALS=/path/to/your-service-account-key.json
 ```

+## Security Enhancements

+The API includes several security enhancements for production:

+1. **Production Error Handling**: Error details are hidden in production to prevent information disclosure
+2. **Logging**: Uses Morgan 'combined' format in production for more detailed logs
+3. **HTTP Headers**: Helmet is used to set secure headers
+4. **Caching Strategy**: Intelligent caching based on data update patterns
+5. **Rate Limiting**: Protects against abuse and DoS attacks

 ## Google Cloud Storage Setup

 1. Create a Google Cloud Storage bucket named `jackpot-iq` (or use an existing one)